harryshouldice1/surfs_up/README.md

 * The average tempurature for June is higher than the average temperature for December
 * December yeilds a higher precipitation than June
 * December has a lower minumum and maximum temperature
+## Summary
+The difference in statistics for the two months is not strong.
+The average temperature and precipitation are pretty close.
+The data suggests that opening a shop for the whole year is a good idea.